D.C. voting guide: What you need to know about early voting, mail-in ballots

 Is there an easier way to register online?

+As of Sept.
+10, the Board of Elections has started testing out a new system to allow voters to register online.
+This “signature capture technology” — accessible through the board’s website — allows users to sign and submit voter registrations easily using a smartphone or computer.
+It is still undergoing testing, however, and may need some adjustments, according to the elections board chairman, D. Michael Bennett.

-Unlike in Maryland and Virginia, there is no alternative to register online in the District beyond emailing your application to the Board of Elections.
-The board recently abandoned the Vote4DC mobile application — which allowed voters to register, update their information and locate polling places; elections board chairman Michael Bennett said the app had a “much higher failure rate than acceptable” ahead of the June primary.
+The technology replaces the recently abandoned the Vote4DC mobile application — which allowed voters to register, update their information and locate polling places.
+Bennett has said the app had a “much higher failure rate than acceptable” ahead of the June primary.

-The lack of a functional app has frustrated some prospective voters as well as D.C.
-Council member Charles Allen (D-Ward 6), who in an Aug.
-18 letter to Bennett said, “There is no alternative than to have [a functioning app] up and running, particularly for residents without access to a printer, and especially during the pandemic, when in-person changes must be the last resort.”

-Bennett said the board is working to find a new way for voters to register easily using a handheld device.

 Can I vote by mail?

-Yes, and because of the coronavirus pandemic, you’re especially encouraged to do so!
+Yes, and because of the coronavirus pandemic, you’re encouraged to use this option or drop your ballot off at a drop box.
 The Board of Elections plans to mail a ballot to every registered voter in the District beginning the first week of October.

 Instructions on how to vote and return the ballot will be included.
+If you choose to vote in person (more information on that below), you should bring the ballot you received in the mail with you when you vote; otherwise, you may have to cast a special ballot.

 What are the deadlines to get an absentee ballot?

 If you want your ballot mailed to a different address, you should fill out an absentee ballot request form and mail, fax or email it to the Board of Elections.
 The instructions for this process are laid out here.
-Requests to change the address your ballot is sent to must be received by the Board of Elections at least seven days before Election Day (Oct.
+Requests to change the address to which your ballot is sent must be received by the Board of Elections at least seven days before Election Day (Oct.
 27 or earlier).

 Can I vote in person early?
 If so, when and where?
+And where can I vote on Election Day?

-Yes.
-The list of early voting sites, as well as the regular Election Day voting locations, can be found here.
-Each ward has at least two early-voting locations that will be open Tuesday, Oct.
-27, through Monday, Nov.
-2, from 8:30 a.m. to 7 p.m.
-On Nov.
-3, voting locations will be open from 7 a.m. to 8 p.m.
+Yes, you can vote early.
+The list of early-voting centers can be found here.
+Each ward has at least two early-voting locations that will be open Oct.
+27 through Nov.
+2 from 8:30 a.m. to 7 p.m.
+There are 16 in all.

+More than 70 vote centers will be open from 7 a.m. to 8 p.m. on Election Day.
+The full list of those can be found here.

+Whether you are voting early or on Election Day, you should bring your mailed ballot with you.
+Otherwise, you may have to cast a special ballot to ensure that no one votes more than once.
+You can cast your ballot at any vote center, regardless of which ward you live in.

 What’s the deal with ballot drop boxes?

 There will be at least 55 ballot drop-box locations starting in early October, with at least five drop sites per ward.
-These boxes are designed to provide voters with secure, socially-distanced voting options and mitigate concerns about ballots getting delayed in the mail.
+These boxes are designed to provide voters with secure, socially distanced voting options and mitigate concerns about ballots getting delayed in the mail.
 These boxes will be emptied at least twice a day and will be available for use until polls close at 8 p.m. on Nov.
 3.

+The use of drop boxes is heavily encouraged by the Board of Elections.
+If you are unable to go to a drop box yourself, a friend or neighbor can collect your completed, sealed ballot and drop it off for you.

 Boxes will be placed liberally and strategically in Wards 7 and 8, where there are significant concerns about mail delays, Bennett said.
+They’ll be monitored by surveillance cameras and police may also add them to their patrol detail, according to elections officials.

 When is the deadline to turn in or mail back my ballot?